Arun planning applications: Here’s the latest list of submissions across the district

 Ford

+F/21/24/PL: Land rear of Waterbury House, Ford Road, Ford.
+Erection of 4 No supported living units (C3(b)), office block, car parking and associated works.
+This application is a Departure from the Development Plan, affects the setting of a listed building and is in CIL Zone 3 and is CIL Liable as new dwellings.

 F/19/25/OUT: Land to the South of Ford Lane, Arundel.
-Outline planning application with some matters reserved (except access) for up to 400 No dwellings, an 8-10 form entry secondary school with associated sports pitches and facilities, a community hub of up to 600 sqm, new pedestrian, cycle and vehicular access point onto from Ford Lane with additional secondary pedestrian/cycle access points provided throughout the site, allotments/community growing space, an orchard, country park, a sustainable urban drainage system and other formal public open space, landscaping and associated infrastructure.
-This application also lies within the parish of Yapton, affects the setting of listed buildings, affects a Public Right of Way and is a Departure from the Development Plan.
+Readvertisement due to amended description.
+Outline planning application with all matters reserved (except access proposed along Ford Lane) for development of up to 400 No dwellings, a 8-10 form entry secondary school with associated sports pitches and facilities, a community hub building of up to 600 sqm, new pedestrian and cycle routes, Public Open Space, sustainable urban drainage system, landscaping and associated infrastructure.
+This application lies within the parish of Ford and Yapton, affects the setting of listed buildings, affects a Public Right of Way and is a Departure from the Development Plan.
+This is a CIL liable development.

 Middleton